Office of the Secretary of Transportation, DOT.

 ii.
 Rural/Urban Definition

-This definition affects three aspects of the program.
-The FY 2018 Appropriations Act directs that (1) not less than $450 million of the funds provided for BUILD Transportation Discretionary grants are to be used for projects in rural areas; (2) for a project in a rural area the minimum award is $1 million; and (3) the Secretary may increase the Federal share above 80 percent to pay for the costs of a project in a rural area.
+This definition affects four aspects of the program: (1) Not more than $450 million of the funds provided for BUILD Transportation grants are to be used for projects in rural areas; (2) not more than $450 million of the funds provided for BUILD Transportation grants are to be used for projects in urban areas; (3) for a project in a rural area the minimum award is $1 million; and (4) the Secretary may increase the Federal share above 80 percent to pay for the costs of a project in a rural area.

 iii.
 Project Components